-All of our reports about the Bacalar Chico Marine Reserve that are used to monitor the health of the reefs and fish populations as well as guide fisheries policy in the area, use the data that our volunteers collect as part of their expedition.
+All of our reports about the Bacalar Chico Marine Reserve, monitoring the health of the reefs and fish populations as well as guiding fisheries policy in the area, use the data that our volunteers collect on their expeditions.

-Expedition volunteers are at the heart of everything we do and we’d love to have you join us.
-You can read the stories of past volunteers as well as our Beyond Conservation blog to learn more.
+Expedition volunteers are at the heart of everything we do and we’d love to have you join us!
+You can read stories of past volunteers as well as our Beyond Conservation blog to learn more.

 My expedition was one of the most memorable and important experiences of my life.
 Your ideas are valued, your participation is appreciated, and English teaching at the local school is received with great enthusiasm.

 The diving expertise of Blue Ventures' staff is excellent and I now feel more confident in the water.

 I would highly recommend an expedition with Blue Ventures - the diving was awesome and I met some fabulous people!
 The locals in Belize made me feel so welcome and I was very sad to leave.